GeorgeLinut/CodingInterviewTipsAndTricks/InterviewProcess.md

 such as working with Hashmaps and strings, maybe a bfs/dfs.
 Another important thing for the first phone interview is to be proficient in the language you have chosen.
 You may
 want to show your python/java/go skills by using a language specific feature.
 For example do some python magic
-in one line that would require 10 in Java.
+in one line that would require 10 in Java. (see example in cool.py)

 # On site interview